babelfish-for-postgresql/babelfish_project_website/_docs/index.md

 * When transitioning your SQL Server compatible source code to an open-source based database.
 * When moving away from proprietary or legacy applications that don't make source code available.

-Please note that HIPAA eligibility is not yet available with the Babelfish feature.

 Babelfish for PostgreSQL functionality is distributed in five components:

 Component | Purpose